 It’s surprising how much simple movements of the body can affect the way we think.
 Using expansive gestures with open limbs makes us feel more powerful, crossing your arms makes you more persistent and lying down can bring more insights (read more here: 10 Simple Postures That Boost Performance).
 So if moving the body can have these effects, what about the clothes we wear?
 We’re all well aware of how dressing up in different ways can make us feel more attractive, sporty or professional, depending on the outfit, but can the clothes you wear actually change cognitive performance or is it just a feeling?

 It’s not my fault!
 It’s just that you’re so pretty, and so great, and I’m just trying to romance/charm you with my relentless stalking.
 As a matter of public safety, these are the things you should probably get ready for if you should become a target.

 (But the story appears to have some basis in fact.)
 Start with a cage containing five monkeys.
+SCHOPENHAUERS 38 STRATAGEMS, OR 38 WAYS TO WIN AN ARGUMENT - StumbleUpon.
 Arthur Schopenhauer (1788-1860), was a brilliant German philosopher.

 These 38 Stratagems are excerpts from "The Art of Controversy", first translated into English and published in 1896.
 Carry your opponent's proposition beyond its natural limits; exaggerate it.
 The more general your opponent's statement becomes, the more objections you can find against it.
 The more restricted and narrow his or her propositions remain, the easier they are to defend by him or her.
-SCHOPENHAUERS 38 STRATAGEMS, OR 38 WAYS TO WIN AN ARGUMENT - StumbleUpon
+Dream Big by Peter Fecteau.
+Weird Pictures, Wonderful Things - StumbleUpon.
+How to Plant Ideas in Someones Mind - StumbleUpon.
+This is really more of a side effect of the way that computer sales work.